curiousest/curiousest.github.io/_posts/2024-02-16-philosophy-study.md

 	3. I update parts of the book I’m writing.
 	4. I take note of new ideas that inspired me, from what I read.
 ### live
-Staying in London doesn’t feel right for this endeavour.
+Staying in London doesn’t feel right for this.
 I have the wrong habits here for this kind of thing, and I now have significant physical freedom.
 [I already did the "backpack across the world" thing](2013-08-23-itinerary), and that doesn't feel right either - I don't want to be distracted by *everything*.

 I plan on visiting family and friends for long stretches, ideally a month or so in different spots with short transitional stops.
 First visiting Vienna, then eventually making my way to Germany.
-I plan on spending the summer in Canada.
+I plan on spending the summer at my family cottage in Canada, and hitting up Toronto/Waterloo/California.

 I don’t really know how this next year will go.
 But my last two years have been so full of rapid personal development, that I hope this year cements all that into foundations for new dimensions of growth.